Alphahari/SmartHire/readme.md

-# QuizMaster - Comprehensive Quiz Management System
+# ProctorX - Comprehensive Quiz Management System

 **Status: 🚧 In Progress**

-**QuizMaster** is a full-stack quiz application that provides a seamless experience for both students and administrators.
+**ProctorX** is a full-stack quiz application that provides a seamless experience for both students and administrators.
 Built with **Flask** and **Next.js (App Router)**, this system enables quiz creation, management, and performance analytics.

 ---